omar-polo/plakar.io/content/articles/2025-04_01/index.md

 ![](snapshot-layer.png)

-## Storage Connectors: Universal Backend Integration
+## Storage bridge: Universal Backend Integration

 **Storage connectors** are pluggable components that allow Kloset to interface with a variety of backend storage systems, such as local filesystems, SFTP servers, or S3-compatible object stores.